Philadelphia Woman, Shaidiah McNeair, Arrested After Woman Found Shot Dead In Car Outside Of Christiana Mall

 NEWARK, Del.
 (CBS) – Delaware State Police have arrested a woman in connection to a deadly shooting near Christiana Mall.
-Police say 24-year-old Shaidiah McNeair, of Philadelphia, was arrested in connection with the homicide.Philadelphia Declares A Heat Emergency.
-Here's Where To Find A Cooling Center Near You
+Police say 24-year-old Shaidiah McNeair, of Philadelphia, was arrested in connection with the homicide.Bill Cosby To Be Released From Prison After Court Overturns Sex Assault Conviction

 State Police were called to 800 Christiana Mall Road in Newark just after 4 p.m.
 Monday for a report that a black Ford Fusion collided into a metal guardrail in the area of the Target.

 That’s where troopers found a 27-year-old woman in the driver’s seat suffering from a gunshot wound to the upper body.
-The woman was unresponsive and taken to Christiana Hospital where she was later pronounced dead.READ MORE: 21-Year-Old Woman Shot, Killed In Kensington
+The woman was unresponsive and taken to Christiana Hospital where she was later pronounced dead.READ MORE: Wawa Welcome America Returns With Live, In-Person Events This Fourth Of July

 Her identity has not yet been released.